cnnrbrn/react-content/module-2/lesson-4.md

 ## Lesson Task

-The lesson task is in <a href="https://github.com/NoroffFEU/lesson-task-js-frameworks-module2-lesson4" target="_blank">this repo</a>.
+The lesson task is in <a href="https://github.com/NoroffFEU/lesson-task-js-frameworks-module2-lesson4" target="_blank">this repo</a>, with an example answer on the answer branch.

 ---